smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 !@

 #### Play Tone
-To play the alert tone when the alert appears and before the text-to-speech is spoken, set `playTone` to `true`.
+To play a notification sound when the alert appears, set `playTone` to `true`.

 @![iOS]
 ##### Objective-C